phonetworks/pho-framework/README.md

 # Pho-Framework

 Pho-Framework is the foundational component of Pho Stack.
-It establishes the object-centered actor/graph framework that all Pho compoenets are built upon.
+It establishes the object-centered actor/graph framework that all Pho components are built upon.

 ## Install